My MiniZinc page

 - power_set.mzn: Power set

-- power_set2.mzn: Power set (alternative version)
+- power_set2.mzn: Power set as a predicate (alternative version)

 - quasiGroup3Idempotent.mzn: Quasigroup existence problem 3(CSPLib)